Planning use classes in England and Wales

+Wales continues to use the A1/A2/A3/B1 & D1 classes.

 Overview

 The Town and Country Planning (Use Classes) Order 1987 came into force on 1 June 1987, replacing the previous 1972 and 1983 versions.
 It defines the possible uses of a site, with “site” meaning “the whole area of land within a single unit of occupation”.

 The legislation is particularly relevant for those looking to buy, lease, rent or otherwise occupy commercial property.
 The vast majority of property in England will have had its permissible uses already assigned by its local authority.

 Use classes

 The classes of potential uses are divided into groups.
 For example, the uses falling under Part A are types of professional service provided to the public and business communities, including the sale of goods or service in shops.
 Each part is further divided into sub-groups, which each then contains the specific uses the law is actually concerned with.
 Each of the subgroups is assigned a letter (from A to D) and a number, creating for example a 'Class A1 Use', a 'Class B3 Use', etc.

 Each Class is used by the Local Planning Authority to allow them to create a suitable balance between residential areas and those for business purposes.
 They have the authority to effectively prohibit a 'use' which would be inadvisable due to a particular property's location or other relevant considerations.
 The aim is to prevent types of business activities taking place which would have a detrimental effect on the local community.
 A hypothetical example might be to veto the location of a proposed heavy metal works or all night club beside a school or housing estate.
 The following information represents a brief summary of the property classes of use.

 Not every use of building is assigned a class under this legislation.
 Examples of these include theatres, scrap yards, petrol stations, nightclubs, and casinos, and these are known as sui generis uses.